Welcome to the Tuesday, a weekly newsletter about language, culture, and politics. To subscribe to the Tuesday — and please do! — follow this link.

 My New York Post archive can be found here.

 My Amazon page is here.

 To subscribe to National Review, which you really should do, go here.

-To support National Review Institute, go here.
+To support National Review Institute, which makes possible my work and that of many others, go here.

 To subscribe to the Tuesday, follow this link.